by-student-2017/mol2crystal/README.md

 - The generated crystal structure can then be used to obtain energy using the various quantum chemistry calculation codes listed below to create a density-energy diagram.
 From the resulting diagram, crystal structures with high density and low energy are selected as candidates.

 ## Selection of evaluation method
-- Classical MD (GAFF and UFF in OpenBabel, GAFF and ReaxFF in Lammps) has been developed.
-GAFF and UFF in OpenBabel cannot perform structure optimization in cells, so they are suitable for rough screening.
-On the other hand, although it is difficult to set up the environment, GAFF in Lammps can also perform structure optimization in cells.
-Although the elements that can be handled with ReaxFF are greatly limited, it is expected to be a promising candidate search method.
+- Classical molecular dynamics (GAFF and UFF in OpenBabel, GAFF and ReaxFF in Lammps) have been developed.
+OpenBabel's GAFF and UFF are suitable for rough screening because they cannot perform in-cell geometry optimization.
+On the other hand, Lammps' GAFF can perform in-cell geometry optimization, but the environment setup is complicated.
+ReaxFF is quite limited in the elements it can handle, but is expected to be a promising candidate search method.
-- Empirical quantum chemical calculations (MOPAC, xTB, DFTB+) are being developed.
-MOPAC and xTB are not currently recommended due to their lack of cell optimization functionality.
-DFTB+ is expected to be a promising candidate search method.
+- Empirical quantum chemical calculations (MOPAC, xTB, DFTB+) have also been developed.
+MOPAC is not currently recommended because it does not have a cell optimization function. xTB and DFTB+ are expected to be promising candidate search methods.
-- First-principles calculation codes (GPAW, CP2k, Siesta, QE, Abinit, Elk, etc.) are available, but are not recommended due to their high computational costs.
-They may work well on medium- to large-scale computers.
+- First-principles calculation codes (GPAW, CP2k, Siesta, QE, Abinit, Elk, etc.) are also available, but are not recommended due to their high computational cost.
+They may run without problems on medium- to large-scale computers.
 - Not yet developed: Lammps (or lammps + moltemplate), QE, Abinit, Elk

 ## Install libraries